Neamar/storylines/specs.md

 In addition, a key named `events` holds an array of all the storylines.
 Similarly to the config, every event YML file is converted to JSON (with shorthand modifiers replaced), with an additional `storyline` key containing the current storyline slug, and `event` key containing the current event slug; The event FrontMatter content is stored under `description`.
 Conditions and operations are parsend and stored in a structure containing `lhs`, `operator` and `rhs`.
 Items accessing the state are stored as an array, with the first item being an `@` to differentiate them from standard arrays: `['@', 'global', 'foo']`.

-Finally, a key named `default_state` contains the default state documented abovbe for the current story.
+Finally, a key named `default_state` contains the default state documented above for the current story.